jes/ngindock/demo/README.md

 This directory contains a (hopefully) working setup to demonstrate Ngindock.

+You might want to familiarise yourself with `ngindock.yaml` and `nginx.conf` in this directory so as to better understand what is going on.

 For the purposes of the demonstration we're using nginx_opts with "-p ." so that we can pass a relative path to the nginx configuration, but in real life you'll probably just use an absolute path and remove nginx_opts.